Noncontrast CT, CTA, Perfusion, and Imaging Workflow

 Imaging stepMain purposeNursing contribution

-Noncontrast CTExclude hemorrhage and major established infarctRapid transport, monitoring, safety, LKW communication
+Noncontrast CTExclude hemorrhage; assess ASPECTSRapid transport, monitoring, safety, LKW relay

-CTA head and neckIdentify large-vessel occlusion and vascular anatomyIV access, contrast allergy screen, kidney-risk history per protocol
+CTA head and neckIdentify LVO and vascular anatomyIV access, contrast/allergy screen, renal history

-CT perfusionEstimate infarct core and penumbraKeep patient still, communicate onset uncertainty, relay results quickly
+CT perfusionEstimate infarct core vs penumbraKeep patient still; relay onset uncertainty and results

-Repeat imagingEvaluate deterioration or post-treatment bleedingEscalate change and prepare urgent transport
+Repeat CTEvaluate deterioration or post-tPA bleedEscalate change; prepare urgent transport

 CTA and large-vessel occlusion

-A patient with aphasia, gaze deviation, dense hemiparesis, neglect, or decreased consciousness may have a large-vessel occlusion (LVO).
-CTA from the aortic arch through the vertex can identify occlusion location and supports decisions about endovascular thrombectomy.
-The nurse does not decide thrombectomy eligibility independently, but should recognize why vascular imaging and transfer calls are urgent.
+A patient with aphasia, forced gaze deviation, dense hemiparesis, severe neglect, or decreased consciousness may have a large-vessel occlusion (LVO) — typically the internal carotid terminus, the M1/M2 middle cerebral artery, or the basilar artery.
+CT angiography (CTA) acquired from the aortic arch through the vertex localizes the occlusion and defines collateral and access anatomy, directly supporting thrombectomy and transfer decisions.
+The nurse does not decide eligibility independently but must recognize why vascular imaging and transfer calls are urgent.

 Contrast questions are practical nursing questions.
-Verify allergies, prior contrast reaction, IV adequacy, and known kidney disease according to local protocol.
-At the same time, do not let low-yield paperwork or nonurgent history collection delay imaging when the team has accepted the risk-benefit plan.
+Verify allergies, prior contrast reaction, IV adequacy (an 18-20 gauge antecubital line is often needed for power injection), and known kidney disease per local protocol.
+Importantly, current guidance is that CTA should not be delayed to wait for serum creatinine in a patient without a history of renal impairment when LVO is suspected — the time cost outweighs the small contrast-nephropathy risk.
+Do not let low-yield paperwork delay imaging once the team has accepted the risk-benefit plan.

 Perfusion and extended windows

-The 2026 AHA/ASA update supports advanced-imaging selection for some patients with unknown onset or 4.5 to 9 hours from onset, and broader endovascular eligibility for selected patients.
-For the SCRN nurse, the key is not to quote trial names at the bedside.
-The key is to keep LKW, discovery time, neurologic severity, baseline function, and imaging results connected so the stroke specialist can make a rapid decision.
+For the SCRN nurse, the point is not to quote trial names at the bedside but to keep LKW, witnessed-onset time, neurologic severity, premorbid function, and imaging results linked so the stroke specialist can decide rapidly.

-Before transport, confirm monitoring needs, IV access, glucose, vital signs, and airway stability.
-During imaging, watch for vomiting, agitation, worsening mental status, or need for airway support.
-After imaging, make sure results reach the decision-makers immediately.
-A scan that is completed but not communicated has not helped the patient.
+Before transport, confirm monitoring, IV access, glucose, vital signs, and airway stability, and that the patient can lie flat and still.
+During imaging, watch for vomiting, agitation, deteriorating mental status, or airway compromise — a patient who cannot protect the airway may need management before scanning.
+After imaging, ensure the results reach the decision-makers immediately; a scan that is completed but not communicated has not yet helped the patient.
+Closed-loop reporting of "no hemorrhage, CTA shows M1 occlusion, perfusion favorable" is what converts pixels into treatment.

 Test Your Knowledge